We had the first London-IA book club last week and it went well.

 An example of some of the most interesting research were the effects of similarity and of reciprocity.

-- participants were given a problem to solve and the computer was either a 'teammate' or it was given no label
+in the affiliation study:- participants were given a problem to solve and the computer was either a 'teammate' or it was given no label

 - interaction was identical for all participants